-Adding cards to the top and bottom of the stack by way of RTX 3090 Ti and RTX 3050, Nvidia carries 10 GPUs based on the latest Ampere architecture.
+Adding RTX 3090 Ti to its selection of best graphics cards and RTX 3050 at the other end, Nvidia carries 10 GPUs based on the latest Ampere architecture.
 Though stock remains in constraint, in common with the industry as a whole, there is considerable on-paper choice from Team Green.

 RTX 3050 is arguably the more important of the two because it’s a mainstream solution arriving from $249 (£239).
 This pricing gives access to all of Ampere’s architecture advances on top of the body of tools and technology – G-Sync, RT cores, Tensor cores, GeForce Experience, and Reflex – introduced over time.

 Unpeeling the GeForce RTX 3050 onion by delving into specifications sets us fair on evaluating the proposition on offer.
 Without further ado, let’s consult the Table.

 Club386 Table of Doom™

 |GPU||RTX 3060 Ti||RTX 3060||RTX 3050||RTX 2060||GTX 1060|

 |Interface||PCIe 4.0 x16||PCIe 4.0 x16||PCIe 4.0 x8||PCIe 3.0 x16||PCIe 3.0 x16|